 All employees receive their paychecks either by direct deposit or by a pay card program of their choice.
 Paper paychecks are not available.
-Based on your assignment, you will either be paid on a biweekly cycle (FANS, Auxiliary, Transportation and PASAR employees) OR on the 25th of each month (Professional and Paraprofessional employees).
+Based on your assignment, you will either be paid on a biweekly cycle (ex.
+FANS, Auxiliary, Transportation and PASAR employees) OR on the 25th of each month (Professional and Paraprofessional employees).
 If the 25th of the month falls on a weekend or holiday, you will be paid on the Friday before that date.
+Employees are responsible for regularly reviewing the accuracy of their pay statement.